Docs

 How to implement repositories with jOOQ.

 jOOQ is a framework that allows you to write SQL queries in Java.
-It analyzes your database, and generates Java code that you use to build type safe SQL queries using a fluent API.
-This gives you a lot of degrees of freedom, but also requires more work and more skills.
+It analyzes your database, and generates Java code that you can use to build type safe SQL queries using a fluent API.
+This gives you plenty of freedom, but also requires more work and skills.

 Note

 This page describes how to build repositories with jOOQ in Vaadin applications.
-It assumes you have read the Repositories documentation page.
-It also assumes you are already familiar with jOOQ.
-If you have not used it before, you should at least go through the jOOQ tutorial before continuing.
+It assumes you’ve read the Repositories documentation page.
+It also assumes you’re already familiar with jOOQ.
+If you haven’t used it before, you should go through the jOOQ tutorial before continuing.

-When you build repositories with jOOQ, you need to know what you want.
-You need to know what kind of repository you want, what kind of entities you want, and how you want to map these entities to database tables.
+When you build repositories with jOOQ, you need to decide what you want: what kind of repository you want, what kind of entities you want, and how you want to map these entities to database tables.
 You have to implement more from scratch, compared to JPA and Spring Data.

 You’ll be trading development time and effort for more control and flexibility.
-If you are not comfortable with this, you should consider building your repositories with JPA instead.
+If you’re not comfortable with this, you should consider building your repositories with JPA, instead.
 You can also combine JPA and jOOQ so that you use JPA for your repositories, and jOOQ for your query objects.
 This combination has been successful in real-world Vaadin applications.

 Project Setup